 Desiccant packets vs oxygen absorber packets

 Oxygen absorbers remove… oxygen.
-They are good for using in heat-sealed mylar bags or in canning jars if you don’t have a vacuum sealer.
+They are good to use in heat-sealed mylar bags or in canning jars if you don’t have a vacuum sealer.

 How to rehydrate dehydrated food in the field